-Aspirin effective in preventing clots following joint replacement surgeryNovember 8th, 2012 in Cardiology /
+Aspirin effective in preventing clots following joint replacement surgeryNovember 8, 2012 in Medicine & Health / Cardiology

 Research from the Rothman Institute at Jefferson has shown aspirin to be just as effective as warfarin in preventing clots, specifically pulmonary emboli, life-threatening blood clots that can develop in the arteries of the lungs following joint replacement surgery.
 Their research was recognized as one of the best poster presentations at the recent American Association of Hip and Knee Surgeons meeting in Dallas.